BLD Forge Direct

 Inspection and Documents

-Inspection requirements should be included with the RFQ so document cost and timing are clear early.
+Include document requirements with the first RFQ so inspection cost and timing are visible before offer comparison.

 Drawing